John Hobart Caradoc, 2nd Baron Howden

-John Hobart Caradoc, 2nd Baron Howden GCB KH (1799–1873), was Minister Plenipotentiary in the British Embassy at Madrid, Spain, 1850–1858.
+John Hobart Caradoc, 2nd Baron Howden, GCB, KH (1799 – 9 October 1873) was a British politician and diplomat.

 Family

-John Hobart Caradoc was the son of General John Cradock, 1st Baron Howden, GCB (11 August 1759 – 26 July 1839), a British peer, (1st Baron Howden since 1819) in the Peerage of Ireland and since 1831 in the Peerage of the United Kingdom.
+John Hobart Caradoc was the son of General John Cradock, 1st Baron Howden, a British peer, (1st Baron Howden since 1819) in the Peerage of Ireland and since 1831 in the Peerage of the United Kingdom.
 He was a politician and soldier instrumental in the 1798 battle of Vinegar Hill, Enniscorthy, County of Wexford, within what is known as the Irish Rebellion.
 He was, between other things, Governor of the Cape Colony, 1811–1814.

 John Hobart Caradoc was therefore, the grandson of John Cradock (1708? – 1778), alias Craddock, Church of Ireland Archbishop of Dublin from 1772, the Irish branch of the Protestant Church of England, nowadays.
 His accepted family name changed thus in two generations from Craddock to Cradock and then to Caradoc.

 He married Princess Catherine Bagration, née Countess Skavronskaya in 1830.
 The union was childless and the couple separated.